Convergence to Utility Maximization and the Indifference Hypothesis: Related Literature

 \section{Related Literature}

-Although, to our knowledge, no previous study has raised a similar set of questions or reported an analogous set of results, we note that \cite{hey01}, \cite{vandekuilen-wakker06} and \cite{birnbaum-schmidt15} have also tested aspects of the learning question that constitutes the main focus of our paper.
+Although, to our knowledge, no previous study has raised a similar set of questions or reported an analogous set of results, we note that \cite{hey01}, \cite{vandekuilen-wakker06}, \cite{birnbaum-schmidt15}, \cite*{nicholls-romm-zimper15}, and \cite*{spicer-mullett-sanborn24}\footnote{The latter two works were pointed out to us during the paper's peer-reviewed process.} have also tested aspects of the learning question that constitutes the main focus of our paper.
 Hey's (\citeyear{hey01}) experiment included 53 subjects who, over the course of 5 experimental sessions, were shown five times the same 100 binary menus of lotteries with two outcomes.
-The five sessions were conducted on \textit{different} days and with no less than two days between them, thereby enabling subjects to acquire information and experience outside the lab environment.
-Leaving aside the significant differences in motivation, design and sample sizes between that study and ours, no evidence that subjects learned to behave rationally over time was provided in that paper. \cite{vandekuilen-wakker06} reported on a repeated-choice experiment under risk with two treatments and 52 student subjects of various levels and fields, who could either learn ``by experience and by thought'' (in this treatment subjects' played their chosen lottery after each decision\footnote{A recent survey of the literature on learning by experience in risky choice is \cite{hertwig-erev09}.}) or ``only by thought''.
+The five sessions were conducted on different days and with no less than two days between them, thereby enabling subjects to acquire information and experience outside the lab environment.
+Leaving aside the significant differences in motivation, design and sample sizes between that study and ours, no evidence that subjects learned to behave rationally over time was provided in that paper. \cite{vandekuilen-wakker06} reported on a repeated-choice experiment under risk with two treatments and 52 student subjects of various levels and fields, who could either learn ``by experience and by thought'' (in this treatment subjects' played their chosen lottery after each decision\footnote{Recent surveys of the literature on learning by experience in risky choice are \cite{hertwig-erev09} and \cite{erev-haruvy16}.}) or ``only by thought''.
 The 26 participants in each treatment made decisions in two trial and fifteen actual rounds from two binary menus of money lotteries with two outcomes that featured ``common-ratio'' types of tests of Independence.
 Importantly, and unlike our study, the lotteries in the two menus differed in each round.
 The authors found that the aggregate behaviour resulting from subjects' two decisions tended to converge to expected utility maximization in the dual-learning treatment but not in the ``only by thought'' one.